 Studies have determined that GMO produce is nutritionally-deficient in comparison to their natural counterparts.
 For example, non-GMO corn contains 437 times more calcium, 56 times more magnesium, and 7 times more manganese that GMO corn.
 Furthermore, GMO corn was found to contain 13 ppm of glyphosate (an herbicide), compared to zero in non-GMO corn.

-Organic produce and processed foods cannot, by law, contain GMO ingredients.
+Certified organic foods cannot, by law, contain GMO ingredients.

 60-70% of processed foods contain GMO ingredients.
 With 90% of the average American’s food budget going towards processed foods, it is probable that the majority of Americans are consuming GMOs.

 There are many unanswered questions regarding the health effects of GMOs.
 Until these questions are answered, the safety of GMOs cannot be effectively determined.

 The “revolving door” is a term used to describe the intimate and incestuous relationship between the US FDA, EPA (the regulatory authorities) and GMO producers such as Monsanto.

 In 2012, 94% of soy grown in the United States was genetically modified.
 Since soy is found in so many processed foods nowadays, most processed foods contain GMOs.